 When we enter into agreements with our service providers we ensure that your personal information is handled securely through contractual agreement.

-Given that we are part of an international organisation, your personal information may be transferred to and stored outside of the European Economic Area (EEA).
+Given that we are part of an international organisation, your personal information may be transferred to and stored outside of the UK.
 For example, when we collect your personal information it will be transferred to, processed by and stored with our US entity - International Fund for Animal Welfare, Inc., a Massachusetts nonprofit corporation registered at 290 Summer St., Yarmouth Port, Massachusetts 02675, USA.
-It may also be transferred, processed and stored by Cloud service providers and suppliers both within and outside the European Economic Area (“EEA”).
-The data may also be processed by staff of other IFAW country offices within the EEA as well as entities operating outside the EEA (Australia, Canada and South Africa).
-We are aware that legal protection for personal information in countries outside the EEA may not be equivalent to the level of protection within the EEA.
-Therefore, in order to further safeguard your personal information and ensure you have the same level of protection, IFAW UK holds an EU Standard Contractual Clause agreement with IFAW United States.
+It may also be transferred, processed and stored by Cloud service providers and suppliers both within and outside the UK.
+The data may also be processed by staff of other IFAW country offices within the European Economic Area as well as entities operating outside the EEA (Australia, Canada and South Africa).
+We are aware that legal protection for personal information in countries outside the UK may not be equivalent to the level of protection within the UK.
+Therefore, in order to further safeguard your personal information and ensure you have the same level of protection, IFAW UK holds Standard Contractual Clause agreements with IFAW United States and other IFAW entities.

-When we enter into agreements with our service providers we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses or ensuring they are signed up to the US Privacy Shield) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Notice.
+When we enter into agreements with our service providers we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Notice.

 If you have any questions about the transfer of your personal information, please contact us.

 Unfortunately, no transmission of your personal information over the internet can be guaranteed to be 100% secure – however, once we have received your personal information, we will use strict procedures and security features to try and prevent unauthorised access.